santisq/PSCompression/docs/en-US/Expand-GzipArchive.md

 ### -Encoding

 Character encoding used when expanding the Gzip content.
 This parameter is only available when expanding to the Success Stream.

+> [!NOTE]
-The default encoding is __`utf8NoBOM`__.
+> The default encoding is __`utf8NoBOM`__.

 ```yaml
 Type: Encoding